alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 ## Playing with the stack

-When the variables or automatically de-allocated from the stack, they are not exactly completely "destroyed".
+When the variables are automatically de-allocated from the stack, they are not completely "destroyed".
 Their values are still in memory, and this space will potentially be used by other functions.

-That is why it is important to initialize your variables when you write your code, because otherwise, they will take whatever value there is on the stack at the moment where the program is running.
+This is why it is important to initialize your variables when you write your code, because otherwise, they will take whatever value there is on the stack at the moment when the program is running.

 Let's consider the following C code (1-main.c):